Magistrate's House: History

 It was built for merchant and auctioneer James Jerome Higgins and his wife Mary, with conflicting sources providing various construction dates ranging from the early 1830s to early 1840s.
 Higgins remained in the property until 1850.
 It was thereafter leased to police magistrates.
 Mary Stone used it as a school c.
 1900, after which it became derelict until 1927.
 From 1927 it was owned by prominent local family the Browns for several decades, who undertook extensive renovations.

 Description

 Magistrate's House is an early Berrima modified Georgian house with cedar doors, floors of solid jarrah and a stone flagged front verandah.
-Single storied and built of ashlar sandstone, the house has a half-gabled corrugated steel clad roof (with louvred ventilators) and wide, raftered eaves.
+Single storied and built of ashlar and sandstone, the house has a half-gabled corrugated steel clad roof (with louvred ventilators) and wide, raftered eaves.
 The hipped front verandah roof is of similar "raftered" character (Both roofs may be later alterations).
 The 4 chimneys are stone with simple, flat neck moulds.
 Windows to the west elevation have louvred shutters.
 The tall Oak and Poplar trees, as well as the hedge, provide a distinctive setting.